Check out the fantastic trailer for Crown of Blood: The Deadly Inheritance of Lady Jane Grey.

 Crown of Blood got a wonderful mention on The Bookseller on 18th May.
 Check it out here:

-In other news, my new book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was released in the UK on 2 November 2017, and in the US on 6 March 2018!
+In other news, my second book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was released in the UK on 2 November 2017, and in the US on 6 March 2018!